anatolicvs/in-sylva.infrastructure/README.md

 Then ensure that the value matches the one in `elasticsearch.yml`.
 For more complete information on a certificate:
 `openssl x509 -in admin.pem -text -noout`

+### NOSPC: no space left on device' while running the nodeJS in docker

+`sudo docker system prune -af`